 Especially as everybody wants to stay in the shade.”

 If you want to live the moment every moment, chances are that you may not have so many moments to live.
-Spontaneity, creativity, living in the present, improvisation are certainly important things, but they are not and should not be the enemy of planning and discipline.
+Spontaneity, creativity, living in the present, and improvisation are undoubtedly important, but they are not and should not be the enemy of planning and discipline.
 Please read my article, How to Enjoy Life While Planning.
-The ”fun” perceived as escapism and elevated to the level of lifestyle, with all its consequences of sweet guilt and madness of youth, has great chances of transforming into a meaningless life from which there is no escape except by alienating oneself from reality through alcohol, tobacco, drugs, sex and who knows what other addictions.
-If fun is perceived as liberation, then it would be good to not wake up in a prison of vices as a consequence to this liberation.
+The” fun” perceived as escapism and elevated to the level of lifestyle, with all its consequences of sweet guilt and madness of youth, has great chances of transforming into a meaningless life from which there is no escape except by alienating oneself from reality through alcohol, tobacco, drugs, sex and who knows what other addictions.
+On the other hand, if fun is perceived as liberation, then it would be good to not wake up in a prison of vices due to this liberation.

 “Fun always finds a way.
 So do good intentions.
 Especially those who lead to hell.”

-Searching on YouTube for “having fun”, I found this video on the first webpage of results, about how a few US soldiers in Iraq are “having fun” with their shotguns.
-Surely the Iraqis who saw this video did not have fun – in fact, they do not look happy in the video at all.
+Searching on YouTube for “having fun”, I found this video on the first webpage of results about how a few US soldiers in Iraq are “having fun” with their shotguns.
+Indeed the Iraqis who saw this video did not have fun – in fact, they did not look happy in the video at all.

-“That was meant to be”; “That’s it!”; “That’s life!”; “No one can escape his destiny!”; “You must also have a little good luck in life in order to succeed”; “Life is hard, what to do, child?”; “Bad luck!
-I told you it would be so!”; “I knew that was the way things were.”
+“That was meant to be”; “That’s it!”; “That’s life!”; “No one can escape his destiny!”; “You must also have a little good luck in life to succeed”; “Life is hard, what to do, child?”; “Bad luck!
+I told you it would be so!”; “I knew that was how things were.”

-Fatalism, resignation, pessimism and magical thinking have always been for me… occasions of humour and fun, indeed, to my “shame”, rather unilateral.
+Fatalism, resignation, pessimism, and magical thinking have always been for me… occasions of humor and fun, indeed, to my “shame”, rather unilateral.
 When no logical conclusion or explanation can be drawn, it is clear that there must be a demiurge playing with people’s lives, right?
-After all, if I take responsibility for everything that happens in my life, I lose my right to complain and pose as a victim, don’t I?
+After all, if I take responsibility for everything in my life, I lose my right to complain and pose as a victim, don’t I?

-Unfortunately for my negative side, I do not believe in divine predetermination, but in divine foreknowledge.
+Unfortunately for my negative side, I do not believe in divine predetermination but in divine foreknowledge.
 I don’t think we’re puppets in the hands of unseen forces.
-I believe that every human being is endowed with freedom, conscience and discernment in making decisions to break the past and to make choices for the future, which will be better than those so far.
+On the contrary, I believe that every human being is endowed with freedom, conscience, and discernment in making decisions to break the past and to make choices for the future, which will be better than those so far.

 So, I have nothing against fun.
-I have humour.
+I have humor.
 And this topic proves it again.